JoeBalduz/Port-Knocking-Web-Server/README.md

 that is the string weblite.
 Simply change that string to your desired web server and recompile the server program.
 Your chosen web server must be in the same directory as the server program.

+# Known Bugs
+There is a bug where the client will send the message to an incorrect IP address.
+I think that this has to do with the length of the IP address entered in by the user.
+This shouldn't be too difficult to fix and I will fix it once I have time.